 Children who have a Child Protection Plan or who are subject to a Section 47 enquiry need additional action to that required for other children.

-- The responsible social worker must inform the Head of Safeguarding, the relevant Area Head of Children’s Services and the Lead Nurse Safeguarding Children.
+- The responsible social worker must inform the Head of Safeguarding Unit, Surrey Children’s Services and the Lead Nurse Safeguarding Children using the Notification form.

 - All members of the Core group must be informed that the child is missing and of the outcome of the Strategy discussion;